sahilpabale/noteli/README.md

 # noteli

 # What is Noetli
-Noetli is a transformative notes application for all of your note-taking needs including making lists, scribbling down thoughts, etc. The CLI based application is built using TypeScript for its User Interface, MongoDB for its backend database, and Auth0 for security/authentication.
+Noetli is a transformative notes application for all of your note-taking needs including making lists, scribbling down thoughts, etc. The application runs completley on the CLI.
+It is built using TypeScript for its User Interface, MongoDB for its backend database, and Auth0 for security/authentication.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/noteli.svg)](https://npmjs.org/package/noteli)